sigurdsa/Checkpoint/README.md

 # Privacy Policy

-IWMAC built AlarmHandler, CheckPoint and Manager as a Commercial app.
+IWMAC built AlarmHandler and CheckPoint as a Commercial app.
 This SERVICE is provided by IWMAC and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.